koordinates/dojo/trunk/docscripts/README.txt

 Results for an exact method match
 ---------------------------------

-* If source exists in the fnc_src directory, go to the method display page.
-* Otherwise, load package metadata from the pkg_meta directory.
+* Load package metadata from the pkg_meta directory.
 Several things can happen here:
 ** If the method has an "is" key, then we need to redirect them to that method.
 ** If the method has multiple signatures (more than just the "default" id) then have them choose from a list of methods.
 ** If the method has a single signature, go to the method display page.